RVTC Towing Capacity Frequently Asked Questions (FAQs)

 The following shows you how RV Tow Check calculates for fifth wheel towing only.

 Method 1—Available payload formula: GVWR-GVW-(unscaled equipment, cargo, driver and passenger weight)=Available payload.

 Your truck's available payload is 2,250 pounds.
 RV Tow Check uses the available payload and applies the SAE J2807 methodology to calculate the realistic vehicle towing capacity.
-Per SAE J2807 specifications, vehicle manufacturers use 15% to calculate the vehicle TWR.
-RV Tow Check allows you to view the towing capacity for a full range of recommended percentages.
-(10%-15% for conventional trailers and 15%-25% for fifth wheel and gooseneck trailers.)
+Per SAE J2807 specifications, vehicle manufacturers use 15% to calculate the vehicle TWR, and it is primarily for 5th wheel and gooseneck trailers.
+RV Tow Check allows you to view the towing capacity for a full range of recommended percentages (10%-15% for conventional trailers and 15%-25% for fifth wheel and gooseneck trailers).

 Method 2—The standard GCWR formula: GCWR-GVW-(unscaled equipment, cargo, driver, and passenger weight)=Towing Capacity

 Dealers commonly use this method and it should only be used for conventional towing.
 Often, the towing capacity is limited by the conventional hitch rating.

 With this standard formula, your truck's tow capacity is 16,750 pounds.